h-griffin/dnd-notes/grimmhaus/lore.md

 - city of night representative *S20*

 ## saas the whisper wind
-- trader - poisons, psychedellics, away out of here, "information" *S20*
+- trader - poisons, psychedellics, away out of here, "information" - bruke, bogflats, eastern dalstead *S20*

 ## alino green leaf
-- staff with mushrooms topped with honeycomb dripping *S20*
+- staff with mushrooms topped with honeycomb dripping - bruke, bogflats, eastern dalstead *S20*

 ## bodo the grump
-- troll, expert bridge repair *S20*
+- troll, expert bridge repair - bruke, bogflats, eastern dalstead *S20*

 ## herold greyson of the high pass
-- huel needs to find *S20*
+- huel needs to find information broker *S20*
 - in bruke, bogflats, eastern dalstead *S20*
+- works for the butcher (ad owes him money), can be a guide into the wilds *S24*

 ## father dominicus
-- church of five points
+- church of five points *S22*
+    - prosperous (major notra dam) no gold on this building, no waste, all equal, money spent on community
+- acting strange? *S23*

 # === PLACES ===